 Finally, store important financial, legal and medical documents in a safe, waterproof place.

 Different natural disasters pose various risks to your home.
 If you are wondering how to prepare for a natural disaster, routine maintenance can help reduce the chance of serious damage.

 Keeping your roof in good condition provides extra protection from hurricane winds, tornadoes and hail.
-Managing wear and tear, and replacing your roof when needed, can lead to less issues down the road.
+Managing wear and tear, and replacing your roof when needed, can lead to fewer issues down the road.

-While maintaining your roof will also protect against heavy rains, sealing your basement can help combat flooding.
+While maintaining your roof will also protect against heavy rains, sealing your basement can help combat flooding as well.
 Also, keep your gutters and drainage systems clear by installing gutter guards or screens.